-2 Lagakos and Waugh (2013) note that if absolute and comparative advantage are independent, then a small wedge or friction can lead to large differences in productivity between rural and urban dwellers.
+- 2 Lagakos and Waugh (2013) note that if absolute and comparative advantage are independent, then a small wedge or friction can lead to large differences in productivity between rural and urban dwellers.
 Bryan and Morten (2019) use a structural model that assumes that absolute and comparative advantage are uncorrelated and Indonesian data to estimate the speed with which average wages drop with movement across space.
 They find that the elasticity of average wages with respect to the proportion of an original population moving is around -0.039.
-In their setting, this implies that despite large spatial wage differences, moving people across space offers only moderate gains.
+In their setting, this implies that despite large spatial wage differences, moving people across space offers only moderate gains. - 3 In the classic Harris and Todaro model, urban unemployment is higher than rural unemployment, but urban workers earn higher wages if they are lucky enough to be employed.